Frequently Asked Questions

 How long does the pool last?
 What are the warrantees?

-Insulated Pool Kits warrantees only the pool panel structure (when built per instructions and specifications) and that is for 50 years.
+Insulated Pool Kits warrantees the pool wall panel structure (when built per instructions and specifications) and that is for 30 years.
 It is estimated the lifespan of the structure is 150 years.
 Each equipment supplier warrantees their own products, as does each interior finish manufacturer.

 Are there any more designs other than what is on this web site?
 Can I get a customized design?